 Charter Day Streetfair and Festival – Rain or Shine

-You can Still Add Your Photos to the Charterday.com Instagram Wall
+You Can Still Add Your Photos to the Charter Day Instagram Wall

 Celebrate the 254th anniversary of Bernards Township as we honor the Charter of Bernardston and the founding of Bernards Township.
 Make your own history by bringing your camera – or smartphone & post pictures of your friends, kids, pets, your festive table or any other Charter Day activities on our community Facebook page!
 We’re also on Twitter and Instagram.
 Post and hashtag #btcharterday (see the online album below).
 Make your own history!